shawnbot/coercive/README.md

 # coerce
-Coerce is a JavaScript toolkit for writing type coersions: functions that parse strings into other formats with configurable defaults if the string can't be parsed.
+Coerce is a JavaScript toolkit for writing type coercions: functions that parse strings into other formats with configurable defaults if the string can't be parsed.